barty-s/client_list_app/README.md

 ### Programs

 - Git - version control
-- VS Code - as the program editor
+- VSCode - as the program editor
+- Black - Python auto formatter installed in VSCode
 - GitHub Desktop - to commit and push changes in the app's code
 - GitHub - to store the files in a repository and to link to Heroku
 - Heroku - to host the app in a mock terminal